envygeo/arcplus/SysAdmin/uninstall-ALL-ArcGIS-products.md

 ---------
 Product codes were taken from [Esri KB 28709 - Silently uninstall ArcGIS products](http://support.esri.com/en/knowledgebase/techarticles/detail/28709) *(Last Modified: 11/2/2012)*

-The list in that page is not complete, it's missing ArcPad and maybe others.
+The list in that page is not complete.
 Product Codes for most Esri setups can be found in the setup.ini file delivered with the other installation files.
+(Please feel free to issue a pull request if you find product codes we're missing here.)

 ### Syntax of *product-codes.txt*